Role of Omega-3 IndexHow it works for you

 Omega-3s can promote brain health during pregnancy and the early life of a child.
 In fact, omega-3s are crucial for brain growth and development in infants.
 DHA accounts for 40% of the polyunsaturated fatty acids in the brain, therefore, it’s no surprise that infants fed a DHA-fortified formula have better eyesight than infants fed a formula without it.
 Getting enough omega-3s during pregnancy is associated with numerous benefits for your child, including higher intelligence, better communication, and social skills, fewer behavioral problems, and decreased risk of developmental delay.

-Omega-3 FAs intake shows improvements in depression and anxiety disorders.
-Of the three ALA, DHA, & EPA fatty acids, the EPA appears to be the best at fighting depression and anxiety.
+Omega-3 FAs intake show improvements in the health of endocannabinoid system receptors facilitating more effective medication uptake, including medication influencing inflammation responsible for depression and anxiety disorders.
+Of the three ALA, DHA, & EPA fatty acids, EPA appears to be the most effective.

 Omega-3s Can Improve risk factors for heart attacks and strokes which are the world’s leading causes of death.